 To apply a new waterproofing:

-• Set the tent body up on a clean, hard surface and apply two coats of sealant (let the first dry 24 hours).
-A wide 2- to 3-inch foam brush makes application easy and produces a clear and flexible finish that will make your tent look almost new.
+- Set the tent body up on a clean, hard surface and apply two coats of sealant (let the first coat dry for 24 hours).
+A wide 2- to 3-inch foam brush makes application easy and produces a clear and flexible finish.
 Spray PU is also an effective option, albeit more expensive.
 We like NikWax Tent & Gear SolarProof which includes solar-proofing and waterproofing in one.

 ZIPPERS